Browse articles

-Here's how to price the Concept Design stage of Riverside Apartments as a fixed fee instead.
+Here's how to price the Concept Design stage of Riverside Apartments as a fixed fee instead of an hourly one.

-1. Hide the calculated, allocation-based item so it stops counting toward the total.
+1. Hide the item that's calculating revenue from allocations, so it drops out of the total.

 1. 1

-Select the Concept Design stage and open its revenue breakdown.
+Open the Concept Design stage and its Revenue breakdown.

 2. 2